Seal Your Music Before the Contract: How Producers Protect Their Catalog

 Swiss Trust Layer seals are court-admissible under three frameworks:

 ZertES (SR 943.03): Switzerland's federal law on electronic signatures.
-A qualified timestamp from a ZertES-accredited provider is legally equivalent to a notarized seal for timing purposes.
+A qualified timestamp from a ZertES-accredited provider carries a legal presumption of accuracy before Swiss courts.
+The challenger must disprove it, not the creator prove it.

 eIDAS Art.
 41: EU regulation granting qualified electronic timestamps a legal presumption of accuracy and data integrity in all 27 EU member states.

 Berne Convention: 181 member countries.
-Swiss copyright — backed by a Swiss-certified timestamp — is recognized globally.
+Swiss copyright, backed by a Swiss-certified timestamp, is recognised globally.

 Seal your music before you share it.
 Before you sign.
 Before the deal gets complicated.
 Visit swisstrustlayer.com to start.